PharrellWANG/CodingX/README.md

 included in this section.

 ## <a name="diffcc"></a>The differences between C++ and C
-:notes:
->Note: This is a constantly updated section.
+>:fire:Note: This is a constantly updated section.
 1.

 ## F.A.Q